-Economic Sociology is an MIT Sloan PhD research group aimed at training scholars who conduct leading-edge research that applies sociological tools and concepts to gain a deeper understanding of organizations and the economy.
-The program reflects the confluence of two trends that have gained increasing salience over the past twenty years: (a) the increasing demand in business schools for faculty with sociological training; and (b) the rapid growth of economic sociology as a sub discipline of sociology.
+Economic Sociology is an MIT Sloan PhD research group training scholars to conduct leading-edge research applying sociological tools and concepts to understand and explain behavior of organizations and the economy.
+The program reflects the confluence of two trends that have gained increasing salience over the past twenty years: (a) the increasing demand in business schools for faculty with sociological training; and (b) the rapid growth of economic sociology as a sub-discipline of sociology.

-Each of these trends represents the growing recognition that the sociological conception of the economy sheds unique light on economic processes.
+Each of these trends represents the growing recognition that the sociological imagination sheds unique light on economic processes, mapping specific connections among organizations, institutions and the economy.
 And yet the increasing demand for economic sociology has not been met with a corresponding increase in supply.
 Economic Sociology is designed to help fill this gap.

 Distinctive Aspects Of The Program